-Our primary analysis indicates that in the first six months of 2023, births rose by an average of 2.3 percent in states enforcing total abortion bans compared to a control group of states where abortion rights remained protected, amounting to approximately 32,000 additional annual births resulting from abortion bans.
+Our primary analysis indicates that in the first six months of 2023, births rose by an average of 2.3 percent in states enforcing total abortion bans compared to a weighted control group of states where abortion rights remained protected, amounting to approximately 32,000 additional annual births resulting from abortion bans.
 These effects vary across demographic groups and tend to be larger for younger women and women of color.
 These effects also vary substantially across ban states, with much larger effects observed in states that are bordered by other ban states and hence have long travel distances to reach facilities that remain open.
+This would not be the case if expanded access in protected states were the primary driver of the effect, supporting the conclusion that the bans themselves are preventing people from obtaining abortions.
 As a back-of-the-envelope calculation, we compare the estimated increases in births resulting from bans to the last available resident abortion counts prior to the Dobbs decision and estimate that roughly one-fifth to one-fourth of people seeking abortions did not receive them due to bans.